islamhaqq/UnrealEngineDeepDive/README.md

 To keep the project modular, many features such as the Gameplay Ability System are separated out into optional Plugins, while core components are under `Source`.

 ## Hardware Layer

+This layer is platform-specific, such as optimizations made for different computer or console systems.

 ### Entry Point